-VETERANS who are wheelchair bound will now be able to take part in a gardening project thanks to a donation of 50 sleepers to Shoulder to Soldier.
+VETERANS who are wheelchair bound will now be able to take part in a gardening project thanks to a donation of 50 railway sleepers to Shoulder to Soldier.

 The sleepers will be used at the support group’s allotment in Leigh to make flower beds in the hope that it will make it easier for wheelchair users to take part in the planting.